HaeffnerLab/artiq-electron-conda/local-windows-install.md

     Also note that there are clones of several GitHub repos here, and if you install Git/GitHub tools on your machine you'll be able to sync these to pull any changes that have been pushed since you first set this up.

-6. Open a command prompt and run `set-labrad-env-variables.bat` from the `C:\Artiq-Windows` folder.
+7. Open a command prompt and run `set-labrad-env-variables.bat` from the `C:\Artiq-Windows` folder.

-7. Install Java Runtime if you don't have it already by running `Java Runtime 8u241 x86 (required for LabRAD).exe` from the `C:\Artiq-Windows` folder.
+8. Install Java Runtime if you don't have it already by running `Java Runtime 8u241 x86 (required for LabRAD).exe` from the `C:\Artiq-Windows` folder.
 LabRAD requires this.

-8. Double-click the `lab-artiq-putty.reg` file from the `C:\Artiq-Windows` folder.
+9. Double-click the `lab-artiq-putty.reg` file from the `C:\Artiq-Windows` folder.
 This adds a PuTTy configuration file with tunnels that allow communication with the ARTIQ hardware in the lab.

-9. Make sure that the Anaconda environment creation from step 3 completed successfully by typing `conda env list`.
+10. Make sure that the Anaconda environment creation completed successfully by typing `conda env list`.
 You should see both `artiq` and `labrad` in the list.

 Running Lattice's LabRAD + ARTIQ locally on Windows
 ==============